atomiv/atomiv.github.io/_pages/framework/08-system-admin/04-network.md

 ### How to Set Up an Ad-Hoc Network on Windows

 In order to set up an ad hoc network, it is necessary for the devices to have a wireless network adapter and to support the hosted network.
-For Windows 8 and 10, open the Command prompt as administrator and enter the following code where you will replace the SSID with the name of your network and the your password,
+For Windows 8 and 10, open the Command prompt as administrator and enter the following code where you will replace the SSID with the name of your network and your password,

 `netsh wlan set hostednetwork mode=allow ssid=networkname key=password`